-Overview: shadow work is one of the most powerful forms of personal development we can undertake.
-Learn about shadow selves and how to uncover yours to heal and grow.
+Shadow working activities are one of the most powerful forms of personal development we can undertake.
+Learn about shadow selves and how to uncover yours with shadow work to heal and grow.

 What is the Shadow Self?